Septic Services in Willis, TX

 Sandy Loam Soils

 But fast drainage has its own challenges.
-Wastewater that moves too quickly through sandy soil may not get adequate treatment before reaching groundwater.
+Effluent that moves too quickly through sandy soil may not get adequate treatment before reaching groundwater.
 Near Lake Conroe or over shallow water tables, this becomes a water quality concern.
 Properties in these situations often need aerobic treatment units that provide additional treatment before discharge.

 The sandy soil also shifts more easily than clay, especially on sloped properties near the lake.
 Tank settling and pipe movement can cause problems over time.